-- Proposing to the General Shareholders' Meeting the appointment of the Statutory Auditor, first and alternate; - c) Supervising the independence of the Statutory Auditor, more specifically with regard to the provision of nonaudit of additional services and its suitability for the performance of duties; - d) Representing the Company, for all purposes, with the Statutory Auditor acting as REN's interlocutor with it and being the first recipient of its reports; - e) Ensuring that the proper conditions for the provision of audit services by the REN Statutory Auditor are provided within the company; - f) Monitoring the activities of the Statutory Auditor on a regular basis by analysing their periodic reports and overseeing the audit and review processes.
-It also assesses any changes in procedures recommended by the or the Statutory Auditor; - g) Assessing the work carried out by the Statutory Auditor on an annual basis: - h) Providing prior approval on the contracting of any audit services from the Statutory Auditor by the Company, or any entity with a participating interest with the said auditor or which is part of the same network, explaining the reasons for such contracting in the annual report on Corporate Governance; - i) Approving the business plan for the following year and the activity report for the previous year from REN's Internal Audit Department; and - j) To approve the annual budget and staff members proposals for the Internal Audit Department of REN, which shall be submitted to the Executive Committee for final assessment, together with the proposals of all other REN departments.
+- a) Supervising the effectiveness of the risk management, internal control and internal audit systems. including monitoring, evaluating, giving opinion, and making proposals to improve the functioning of those systems so that the risks actually incurred by the company are consistent with the objectives set by the Board of Directors or Executive Committee; - b) Proposing to the General Shareholders' Meeting the appointment of the Statutory Auditor, first and alternate; - c) Supervising the independence of the Statutory Auditor, more specifically with regard to the provision of non-audit of additional services and its suitability for the performance of duties; - d) Representing the Company, for all purposes, with the Statutory Auditor acting as REN's interlocutor with it and being the first recipient of its reports; - e) Ensuring that the proper conditions for the provision of audit services by the REN Statutory Auditor are provided within the company; - Monitoring the activities of the Statutory Auditor on a regular basis by analysing their periodic reports and overseeing the audit and review processes.
+It also assesses any changes in procedures recommended by the or the Statutory Auditor; - g) Assessing the work carried out by the Statutory Auditor on an annual basis; - Providing prior approval on the contracting of any audit services from the Statutory Auditor by the Company, or any entity with a participating interest with the said auditor or which is part of the same network, explaining the reasons for such contracting in the annual report on Corporate Governance; - i) Approving the business plan for the following year and the activity report for the previous year from REN's Internal Audit Department; and - j) To approve the annual budget and staff members proposals for the Internal Audit Department of REN, which shall be submitted to the Executive Committee for final assessment, together with the proposals of all other REN departments.

 The Audit Committee draws up an annual report on its supervisory activities (including references to any detected constraints).
 It also submits an opinion on the management report, the financial statements of the financial year, as well as on the Corporate Governance Report.
-They are published together with accounting documents on the REN website87, and remain available for ten years.
+They are published together with accounting documents on the REN website\, and remain available for ten years.